Special 2019-2020 Category:

 Important Items to Note with this Category:

-Teams are subject to the full registration fee of $300, unless they have registered in another Challenge category.
-Register here.
+Teams are subject to the full registration fee of $399, unless they have registered in another Challenge category resulting in a discounted rate.

-Teams will be judged based on the same Challenge criteria and a Pete Conrad Scholar will be selected within this category.
+Teams will be judged based on the same Challenge criteria throughout all three rounds of the competition and a Pete Conrad Scholar will be selected within this category at the Innovation Summit.
 This category will also have special judges from SMART TECHNOLOGIES with the potential for additional prizes and awards.

 About SMART Technologies